-In December 2016, the Company also entered into a Share Purchase Agreement (the "Purchase Agreement") with Spark.
-Pursuant to the Purchase Agreement, the Company sold 197,238 shares of the Company's common stock to Spark for gross proceeds of \$5.0 million, or \$25.35 per share of common stock, at an initial closing (the "Initial Closing").
-The purchase price per share represents an amount equal to 115% of the average daily volume weighted average price ("VWAP") of the Common Stock during the thirty consecutive calendar days leading up to and ending on the day prior to the Contract Date.
-Under the Stock Purchase Agreement, Spark has agreed not to dispose of any of the Initial Closing Shares or any Acquisition Right Shares that it may acquire until January 1, 2018 and, thereafter, transfers will be contractually subject to volume limitations applicable to an "affiliate" under Rule 144 of the Securities Act.
-Closings under the Stock Purchase Agreement are subject to customary conditions.
-Beyond the Initial Closing, the Purchase Agreement provides for potential future sales of shares by the Company to Spark as follows:
+In December 2016, the Company also entered into a Share Purchase Agreement (the "Spark Purchase Agreement") with Spark.
+Pursuant to the Spark Purchase Agreement, the Company sold 197,238 shares of the Company's common stock to Spark for gross proceeds of \$5.0 million, or \$25.35 per share of common stock, at an initial closing (the "Initial Closing").
+The purchase price per share represents an amount equal to 115% of the average daily volume weighted average price ("VWAP") of the common stock during the thirty consecutive calendar days leading up to and ending on the day prior to the Contract Date.
+Under the Spark Purchase Agreement, Spark has agreed not to dispose of any of the Initial Closing Shares or any Acquisition Right Shares that it may acquire until January 1, 2018 and, thereafter, transfers will be contractually subject to volume limitations applicable to an "affiliate" under Rule 144 of the Securities Act.
+Closings under the Spark Purchase Agreement are subject to customary conditions.

-• First Acquisition Right.
-During the period beginning on May 1, 2017 and ending on June 1, 2017, Spark had the right (the "First Acquisition Right") to purchase a number of shares of Common Stock equal to an aggregate price of \$5.0 million.
-See "Spark letter agreement" below.
+Beyond the Initial Closing, the Spark Purchase Agreement contemplated potential future sales of shares by the Company to Spark as follows:

-• Second Acquisition Right.
-During the period beginning on October 1, 2017 and ending on November 1, 2017, Spark will have the right (the "Second Acquisition Right") to purchase a number of shares of Common Stock equal to an aggregate price of \$5.0 million.
+- First Acquisition Right.
+During the period beginning on May 1, 2017 and ending on June 1, 2017, Spark had the right (the "First Acquisition Right") to purchase a number of shares of common stock equal to an aggregate price of \$5.0 million.
+See "Spark letter agreement" below. - Second Acquisition Right.
+During the period beginning on October 1, 2017 and ending on November 1, 2017, Spark had the right (the "Second Acquisition Right") to purchase a number of shares of common stock equal to an aggregate price of \$5.0 million.
+On October 31, 2017 Spark exercised this right and purchased 205,254 shares of common stock from the Company for \$5.0 million, or \$24.36 per share of common stock.
+The purchase price per share represents an amount equal to 115.0% of the average daily VWAP of the common stock during the thirty consecutive calendar days leading up to and ending on the day prior to the Second Acquisition Right notification date.

 The First Acquisition Rights and Second Acquisition Rights are collectively referred to herein as the "Acquisition Rights".
-The number of shares issued under the Second Acquisition Right will be determined based on the calculated purchase price on the date of notification, which is defined as an amount equal to 115% of the average daily volume weighted average price ("VWAP") of the Common Stock during the thirty consecutive calendar days leading up to and ending on the day prior to the Second Acquisition Right notification date.
 The aggregate number of shares that the Company may issue pursuant to the Stock Purchase Agreement may not exceed the lesser of (i) 2,758,112 shares and (ii) such number of shares that would require the Company to obtain prior shareholder approval under the Nasdaq Marketplace Rules.

-In connection with the Spark License Agreement and Purchase Agreement, the Company recorded a liability as of June 30, 2017, for contractual payments defined in the MIT license agreement (Note 15) totaling \$0.4 million for the MIT sub-license provided to Spark, and \$0.1 million relative to the calculated premium paid by Spark for the equity investment made under the First Acquisition Right outlined in the Purchase Agreement.
+In connection with the Spark License Agreement and Spark Purchase Agreement, the Company has made contractual payments defined in the MIT license agreement (Note 15) totaling \$1.9 million for the MIT sub-license provided to Spark, and \$0.3 million relative to the calculated premium paid by Spark for the equity investment made under the First Acquisition Right outlined in the Spark Purchase Agreement.